-• The data reflects a precise description of the facts and circumstances of the incident, including a detailed account of the subject(s) or complainants and officer(s) actions in 61

-(76%) of the investigations, a decrease from the 82% registered during the last reporting period.
-Some of the issues that continue to adversely affect compliance in this area include: insufficient details in any of the interviews; interviews that appear almost verbatim from officer to officer; officers providing statements which are evasive and nebulous, and investigators not asking follow-up questions; investigators failing to address discrepancies between officer statements; and investigators failing to interview complainants/victims.
-14 In 80 (100%) of the cases, an evaluation of the initial stop or seizure was conducted.
-In 22 (48%) of the 4 6 cases evaluated, all of the relevant evidence - including circumstantial, direct, and physical evidence - was reviewed.
-15 This is a decrease from the 63% we found during the last reporting period.
-We continue to assert that the review of both video and audio recordings of citizen contacts with DPD members is essential to use of force investigations and consequently we continue to recommend, in the strongest of terms, that DPD initiate all of the corrective actions necessary to ensure that encounters are captured in both video and audio recordings.
+- The data reflects a precise description of the facts and circumstances of the incident, including a detailed account of the actions of the subject(s) or complainants and officer(s) in 64 (78%) of the investigations, an increase from the 76% registered during the last reporting period.
+Some of the issues that continue to adversely affect compliance in this area remain: insufficient details in interviews; interviews that are almost verbatim from officer to officer; officers providing evasive and nebulous statements; investigators not asking follow-up questions; investigators failing to address discrepancies between officer statements: and investigators failing to interview complainants/victims.
+13 In all (100%) of the cases, an evaluation of the initial stop or seizure was conducted.
+In 26 (44%) of the 59 cases evaluated, all of the relevant evidence - including circumstantial, direct, and physical evidence - was reviewed.14 This is a decrease from the 48% we found during the last reporting period.
+We continue to assert that the review of both video and audio recordings of citizen contacts with DPD members is essential to use of force investigations; and consequently, we continue to recommend, in the strongest of terms, that DPD initiate all of the corrective actions necessary to ensure that encounters are captured in both video and audio recordings.
 Given that most uses of force occur out of the line of sight for the video, the audio recordings take on greater importance.
 DPD must continue to work on improving the audio capability of its system - and make every effort to determine if the failures to capture audio recordings at the scenes are system issues or user errors, and then institute the appropriate corrective measures.
 Commands must make every effort possible to review available video/audio recordings prior to the submission of the SIR.
-The failure to have these reviews conducted prior to the submission of the final report is an unacceptable practice.
+The failure to have these reviews conducted prior to the submission of the final report is an unacceptable practice. - Eighty-two (100%) of the investigations contained evidence that reasonable credibility determinations, with no automatic preference given to an officer's statement over a nonofficer's statement, were made to reach conclusions regarding the investigations.
+Eighty (98%) of the investigations contained an evaluation of whether or not an officer complied with DPD policy.
+We eliminated 17 cases from consideration because they were detained injuries with no force used by the officers.
+The remaining 67 (100%) of the cases that we reviewed contained an evaluation of the use of force.
+15 Officers' tactics